How to Create Reports with Power BI Service

 Data Model Editing – Service

+Since August 2023, Power BI Service has allowed direct data model modifications.
 This negates the tedious task of opening Power BI Desktop to make changes and republish.
-It also allows users to collaborate on the same data model simultanesously.
+It also allows users to collaborate on the same data model simultaneously.

 This feature pairs quite nicely with the Model Explorer within the model view.
 You can see and navigate through all dataset semantic objects in location!

-At this point, you may be wondering if you should build your project reports in Power BI Desktop or Power BI Service?
+At this point, you may be wondering if you should create and edit reports in the Power BI Desktop application or Power BI Service.

-However, Power BI Desktop does require practice and knowledge of data modeling.
-It’s essential to use the Query Editor and Model tool correctly before creating any visualizations.
+Since Power BI Desktop requires practice and knowledge of data modeling, it’s essential to use the Query Editor and Model tool correctly before creating any visualizations.

 Desktop Service